 Vinessens is a small family-owned winery located in Spain’s Valencia wine region.
 This particular bottle comes from the sub-region of Alicante and is sourced largely from a vineyard of 80-year-old Monastrell vines.
 This is the type of Spanish wine that is so undervalued that it is criminal.
-Locally, this currently available for less than $11, and drinks like a wine twice it’s price.
+Locally, this currently available for less than $11, and drinks like wine twice its price.

 The nose has a sauvage element, studded with cinnamon and smoke.
-The palate is medium bodied and lush, with a thread of acidity turning the dark fruit into a hit of Meyer lemon on the finish.
+The palate is medium-bodied and lush, with a thread of acidity turning the dark fruit into a hit of Meyer lemon on the finish.
 A funky note of wet earth shows a nod to natural winemaking.
-Monastrell loves oak, and there is plenty here, but it’s well-balanced and plays well the other elements in this wine.
+Monastrell loves oak, and there is plenty here, but it’s well-balanced and plays well with the other elements in this wine.
 Serve this with smoked pork butt or some duck confit.